Real-time data visualization: Examples and best practices

 Prioritize what matters most

-A good dashboard answers one question: What needs my attention right now?
+A good interactive dashboard answers one question: What needs my attention right now?
 Whether you visualize real-time IoT data or monitor live user behavior, relevance drives better decisions.
-That’s why you should:
+The dashboard layout should prioritize key information by placing the most critical metrics at the top.
+That's why you should:

 • Focus on metrics that indicate risk or opportunity,